'Anger can be a very healthy emotion'

 What role does ‘gut feeling’ play in EFT?

 We have a whole system of classifying emotions within EFT, and the most important are primary emotions.
 These are the very first feelings people feel in response to a stimulus situation – essentially ‘gut feelings’.
 ‘England is going to win!’, may be a gut feeling, for example, or the feeling that ‘you’re rejecting me’, or ‘you’re angry with me’.
 The thing is ‘gut feeling’ is a non-specific global term, a global apprehending of what’s going on.
-People respond predominantly with gut feelings to situations – the initial emotional reaction – but they’re often not aware of it, and then everything builds from there.
+People respond predominantly with gut feelings to situations – the initial emotional reaction – but they’re often not aware of it, but everything builds from there.

 Are these gut feelings always to be trusted?